kbperez/27-forms-and-props/lab-karen/README.md

-## Lab 27-forms-and-props
+## Lab 28-routing-and-testing

 This project creates an app with three React components according to the following structure
 ```
 App
-    SearchForm
-    SearchResultsList
+  Landing
+  Dashboard
+    NoteCreateForm
+    NoteList
+      NoteItem
 ```

 **App Component**
-- contains all of the application state
-- contain methods for modifying the application state
+The App component should manage the frontend routes and have a navbar the / route should display the Landing component the /dashboard route should display the Dashboard component

+**Landing Component**
+The Landing component should display a brief description of the notes app

+**Dashboard Component**
+The Dashboard component should manage the entire application state.
+The state should contain a notes array
+It should have a bound addNote(note) method that adds a note to state.notes each note that gets added should have the following data
-- the state should have a topics array for holding the results of the search
+- id: always should contain the result of uuid.v1()
+- editing: false by default
+- completed: false by default
+- content: user provided content
+- title: user provided title
+It should have a bound removeNote(note) method that removes a note from state.notes based on its id

-**SearchForm Component**
+**NoteCreateForm Component**
-- contains a text input for the user to supply a reddit board to look up
-- contains a number input for the user to limit the number of results to return (1-99)
-- onSubmit the form should make a request to http://www.reddit.com/r/${topic}.json?limit=${limit}
-- on success it should pass the results to the application state
-- on failure it should add a class to the form called error and turn the form's inputs borders red
+onComplete the NoteForm should add a note to the application state

-**SearchResultList Component**
+**NoteList Component**
-- should inherit all search results through props
-- stateless
-- if there are topics in the application state it should display an unordered list
+should display an unordered list of NoteItem components

-- Each list item in the unordered list should contain
-  - an anchor tag with a href to the topic.url
-  - inside the anchor a heading tag with the topic.title
-  - inside the anchor a p tag with the number of topic.ups
+**NoteItem Component**
+should display the notes content and title should display a delete button onClick the note should be removed from the application state

+**Test**
+Test Dashboard tests the initial state
+Test NoteCreateForm tests the initial state

 **Installation & Set-Up**
 Fork this repository and install on your machine using git clone.
 Switch to the lab-karen folder.